What is JavaScript ?

 Who Created JavaScript?

-- Initially called Mocha, then LiveScript, and finally JavaScript.
+- Originally named Mocha, then LiveScript, and finally renamed to JavaScript.

-- Remarkably, it was developed in just 10 days!
+- Amazingly, the first version was developed in just 10 days.

 Why Use JavaScript?